Overview

 A1#to refer to the spilled rectangle as a single value. - Rules trigger on conditions or schedules.

 WHEN,EVERY, andATblocks let a model react to state changes or time.
-They are currently TS-runtime-only.

 That's the whole conceptual surface.
 The rest is syntax, function catalog, and operational concerns.